Vittorio Giannini: Life and work

-Giannini was born in Philadelphia on October 19, 1903.
-He began as a violinist under the tutelage of his mother Antonietta Briglia; he would go on to study violin and composition at the Milan Conservatory on scholarship, and then to take his graduate degree at the Juilliard School.
+Giannini, who was of Italian heritage, was born in Philadelphia on October 19, 1903.
+His father, Ferruccio, was born in Ponte d'Arbia, Tuscany, and his mother, Antonietta (née Briglia), was born in Marsicovetere, Basilicata; both immigrated to the U.S. in the 1880s.
+He began as a violinist under the tutelage of his mother; he would go on to study violin and composition at the Milan Conservatory on scholarship, and then to take his graduate degree at the Juilliard School.
 He returned to Juilliard to teach, moving on to the Manhattan School of Music, the Juilliard School of Music, and the Curtis Institute of Music.
-His students included Herbie Hancock, Nicolas Flagello, David Amram, Mark Bucci, Alfred Reed, Anthony Iannaccone, M. William Karlins, Irwin Swack, John Corigliano, Adolphus Hailstork, Rolande Maxwell Young, Thomas Pasatieri, Avraham Sternklar, Mary Lynn Twombly, and Nancy Bloomer Deussen.
+His students included Herbie Hancock, Nicolas Flagello, David Amram, Mark Bucci, Alfred Reed, Anthony Iannaccone, M. William Karlins, Irwin Swack, John Corigliano, Adolphus Hailstork, Rolande Maxwell Young, Thomas Pasatieri, Avraham Sternklar, Mary Lynn Twombly, Michele Levin, and Nancy Bloomer Deussen.
 Giannini was the founder and first president of the North Carolina School of the Arts in 1965, which he envisioned as a type of Juilliard of the South, bringing artists such as cellist Irving Klein and violinist Ruggiero Ricci to teach there.
 He remained there until his death in 1966.

 Giannini's father, Ferruccio Giannini, was an opera singer and founder of the Verdi Opera House in Philadelphia.
 Vittorio's two sisters were celebrated singers as well.
 Euphemia Giannini Gregory taught Voice at the Curtis Institute for 40 years counting among her students the opera divas Anna Moffo and Judith Blegen.
 Dusolina Giannini was a dramatic soprano and prima donna who performed throughout Europe, until moving to the United States to sing with the Metropolitan Opera, and finally to spend her remaining years teaching.
 Dusolina was a pivotal figure in the success of some of her brother's operas.
 Her career was already well underway when she took the lead in the 1934 premiere (Munich) of his first opera, Lucedia, as well as the lead (Hester Prynne) in his 1937 opera based on Nathaniel Hawthorne's The Scarlet Letter (Hamburg, 1938).
 Both operas enjoyed successful premieres, but have never been produced again.
 His most successful opera proved to be a 1950 adaptation of The Taming of the Shrew.